Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 **Create a notification channel:**

-Every local notification must belong to a notification channel, notification channels are only supported by the system on Android Oreo (8.0) and above.
-On previous versions the channel behavior is emulated by the this package.
-Therefore settings which were set individually for each notification before 8.0 (such as priority  (`Importance`)) should be still set on the channel even when using the package on older Android versions.
+Every local notification must belong to a notification channel, notification channels are only supported by the Android on Oreo (8.0) and above.
+When using the packages on older versions the channel behavior is emulated.
+Therefore settings which were set individually for each notification before 8.0 (such as priority  (`Importance`)) should be still set on the channel even for version prior to 8.0.

 ```
 var c = new AndroidNotificationChannel()